 Our junior high students (7-8th) are growing in their understanding of how all of Scripture points to Jesus through a three-year journey called the Gospel Project.

-Our high school students are currently studying through a series called, “How Would You Answer?”
-The purpose of this series is to prepare them for the tough questions against Christianity and how they can stand confidently on solid ground amidst the common backlash against their religion.
+Our high school students have recently studied through series called, “How Would You Answer?” and “Why We’re Protestant.”
+The purpose of these series was to prepare them for the tough questions against Christianity and how they can stand confidently on solid ground amidst the common backlash against their religion.
 The aim is to help students identify underlying worldviews and to engage in gospel conversations with clarity, compassion, humility and grace.
+In the fall of 2022, we will start a series called, “Holy Sexuality.”

 Retreats & Other Events